antmendoza/todoapp-wildfly-swarm/readme.md

-todoapp
+TODO app
 ====

-Is a simple applicatoin to manage TODO list.
-Has been built by using  Wildfly Swarm.
+This is a simple application to manage TODO list.
+It has been built by using  `Wildfly Swarm`.

-To run the application execute:
-`mvn clean package`
-`mvn clean package`
+To have the app running execute `mvn wildfly-swarm:run`.
+The rest end-point will be exposed on `http://localhost:8080/tasks`